hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/deploying-the-rest-server.md

 In order to use a discovery business network card, that business network card must first be imported into a business network card store available to the REST server.
 The default business network card store is a local file system directory with the path `~/.composer` (where `~` is the current users home directory).
 When using the Docker image for the REST server, you must mount a volume into place of the default business network card store that contains an imported discovery business network card.
 In the Docker image for the REST server, the business network card store used by the REST server is in the directory `/home/composer/.composer` (because the REST server in the Docker image always runs under the `composer` user).

-A business network card contains a connection profile that describes how to connect to the Hyperledger Fabric network where the deployed business network is running.
+A business network card contains a connection profile that describes how to connect to the {{site.data.conrefs.hlf_full}} network where the deployed business network is running.
 Note that the connection profile must be valid for use within the Docker image for the REST server, and the hostnames must be correct and accessible by this Docker image.

 ## Configuring the REST server with a persistent data store